gnab/editableCell/README.md

 cells, and copying values from table cells.
 In the latter case, the values will be pasted as a <em>tab-delimited</em> array of values.

-#### Sharing selection / prevent multiple selection in different tables
+#### Sharing selection

 The parent table uses the `editableCellSelection` binding for keeping track of selected cells.
-If two or more tables <strong>share</strong> the same `editableCellSelection` binding, then `editableCell` will ensure that the user can only select cells in one table at a time.
+If two or more tables <strong>share</strong> the same Knockout observable array in their `editableCellSelection` bindings, then `editableCell` will:

+* ensure that the user can only select cells in one table at a time.
+* allow the user to navigate between the linked tables using the keyboard.

 #### List of keyboard shortcuts